Not my best year, but many valuable lessons.

 Each and every personal brand revolves around five cornerstones:

 Here’s the framework for how to go about it:

 The year I finally accepted my life as a freelancer.

 This is my morning routine, including the use of nootropics, image-streaming, and soundwave meditation.

 I hate mornings, but I love morning routines.

-I’m a firm believer in the idea that the first 1-2 hours of one’s day should be completely scripted to avoid decision fatigue, simply by saving your energy for more important decisions that might come up during the day.
+I’m a firm believer in the idea that the first 1-2 hours of one’s day should be completely routine to avoid decision fatigue, simply by saving your energy for more important decisions that might come up during the day.

 So I make sure to follow a pretty strict morning routine.
 Some days I fail to follow each step, especially when I’m traveling, but when I get everything right, then I feel great for the rest of the day!

-But when my son Jack came along a little less than a year ago, I had to drastically change my morning routine.
-As a parent (and a freelancer!), discipline is of the utmost importance.
 Therefore, I thought that it would be useful to check out my personal morning routine.
 And please make sure to add your best tips and tricks in the comments.

 In the epic movie Magnum Force from 1973 with Clint Eastwood starring as "Dirty" Harry Callahan, he utters the words: "A man's got to know his limitations."
 Well, I know my professional limitations: I need to be inspired to good work.
 Repetitive tasks kill my inspiration.
 So, I really need to safeguard my inspiration by [...]